Associate in Science (A.S.)

 - National Park Service

 - Bureau of Land Management

 - Department of Health

 The A.S.
 Environmental Studies degree program is designed to prepare you for entrance into a baccalaureate degree program.
 Through classroom and field study, it provides fundamental math and science preparation, knowledge of current environmental issues, and hands-on experience in natural resource management.

 Courses are offered in fish and wildlife, environmental conservation, terrestrial and aquatic ecology, field botany, limnology, wildlife management and other science and natural resource-related subjects.

 Field Work: Field trips to local fish hatcheries and wildlife refuges, work with conservation agencies, and experiences on wilderness camping trips enhance classroom studies.
-The Muller Field Station, located at the southern end of Honeoye Lake, provides additional outdoor experiences.
+FLCC's Muller Field Station and East Hill Campus both provide additional outdoor experiences.

 Expeditions: Intensive ecology expedition courses to unique wilderness areas are also offered.
 Past trips include expeditions to the Florida Everglades, the Rocky Mountains, and East Coast maritime communities.
 As an Environmental Studies major, you will have a rare opportunity to observe and study the animals, birds, plants, and geology of these natural areas.
 Led by FLCC professors, the itinerary for these three-credit expedition courses may include camping, backpacking, kayaking, and hiking trips.

 Technology: While in the program, you will have the opportunity to use industry-standard research technology such as electro-fishing equipment, water quality probes, GIS computer software, and wildlife tracking radio-telemetry devices.